Estrogen Patch Shortage: What to Track When Switching HRT Methods

 • Visualize patterns over time

-• Generate shareable reports for your provider
+• Generate shareable reports for your physician

 • Get reminders for your new HRT schedule